NVIDIA/RTX-AI-Toolkit/llm-deployment/vLLM_deployment.md

 ### 2. Deploy microservice

-Copy the merged HF checkpoint from the Workbench-llamafactory tutorial to your Linux host at a location that can be mounted in your Docker container.
+Copy the merged HF checkpoint from the AI Workbench-LlamaFactory tutorial to your Linux host at a location that can be mounted in your Docker container.
 For example, you can use the directory `/home/nvidia/codealpaca`.

 Then, run the following Docker command: